-You’re probably reading this post to learn how to sell, but it’s more beneficial for you to understand how and why customers buy.
-In this article we will help you understand how the consumer’s decision-making process (and buying criteria) differs between B2C and B2B customers.
+You’re probably reading this post to learn how to sell.
+But it’s more beneficial for you to understand how and why customers buy.
+Understanding the consumer’s decision-making process is paramount to achieving success.
+The ability to anticipate and respond to the needs and preferences of potential buyers greatly influences your sales outcomes.
+In this article, we will help you understand how the consumer’s decision-making process (and buying criteria) differs between B2C and B2B customers.
+That way, you can navigate the intricacies of the consumer’s decision-making process, build stronger customer relationships, and close deals more effectively.

 The 5 Levels of Needs | Consumer’s Decision-Making Process In Sales